Quality; comfort; silky V6 engines; overall level of standard equipment

 |Maintenance||1 Years/10,000 Miles|

-2018 Audi A4 -- Ultra-refined and offering plenty of cutting-edge tech.
+2017 Audi A4 -- Ultra-refined and offering plenty of cutting-edge tech, the A4 is all-new for this model year.

-2018 BMW 3 Series -- The godfather of compact premium sedans.
-Superb to drive.
-A new generation is due soon.
+2017 BMW 3 Series -- The godfather of compact premium sedans, the 3 Series is superb to drive.

-2018 Mercedes-Benz C-Class -- Incredibly impressive, like an S-Class but scaled down.
+2017 Mercedes-Benz C-Class -- Incredibly impressive, the C-Class is like an S-Class but smaller.

-2018 Jaguar XE -- Slinky suspension, sleek looks and great equipment choices.
+2017 Jaguar XE -- The XE offers a slinky suspension, sleek looks and great equipment choices.

-Used Audi A6 -- So good in so many respects, it's almost unfair to the rest of the car world.
+Used Audi A6 -- The A6 is so good in so many respects that it's almost unfair on the rest of the car world.